Jazz Chisholm Preview, Player Props: Marlins vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.5 K/9, which ranks 21st in MLB.
+- The Dodgers pitching staff is 20th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Dodgers have the 15th-ranked team ERA among all league pitching staffs (4.17).
+- The Dodgers' 4.19 team ERA ranks 16th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.